huggingface/blog/informer.md

 The important thing to understand here is when $M(q_i, K)$ is larger, the query $q_i$ should be in $Q_{reduce}$ and vice versa.

 But how can we calculate the term $q_ik_j^T$ in non-quadratic time?
-Recall that most of the dot-product $<q_i, k_i>$ generate either way the trivial attention (i.e. long-tail distribution property), so it enough to randomly sample subset of keys from $K$, which will be called in the code `K_sample`.
+Recall that most of the dot-product $\langle q_i,k_i \rangle$ generate either way the trivial attention (i.e. long-tail distribution property), so it enough to randomly sample subset of keys from $K$, which will be called in the code `K_sample`.

 Now, we are ready to see the code of `probsparse_attention`: